guokejie/guokejie.github.io/contents/home.md

 B.E., Artificial Intelligence, Tianjin University of Technology, 2020—2024.

 #### Experience
-I am currently an intern in backend development at NetEase
+I am currently an intern in backend development at NetEase.